hyperledger/web3j-docs/docs/smart_contracts/construction_and_deployment.md

 org.web3j.codegen.TruffleJsonFunctionWrapperGenerator /path/to/<truffle-smart-contract-output>.json -o /path/to/src/main/java -p com.your.organisation.name
 ```

 A wrapper generated this way is "enhanced" to expose the per-network deployed address of the contract.
-These addresses are from the truffle deployment at the time the wrapper is generared.
+These addresses are from the truffle deployment at the time the wrapper is generated.